patomoi/ATS-20-Starter-Pack/README.md

 this pack is intended to be a friendly way to update the firmware to new ATS-20 radio users this pack offers:

--Arduino IDE v1.8.16 with required libraries included (pu2clr/SI4735, Tiny4kOLED, TinyOLED-Fonts) [although arduino ide brings required libraries, it is advisable to check the latest version of these in the libraries manager]
+- Arduino IDE v1.8.16 with required libraries included (pu2clr/SI4735, Tiny4kOLED, TinyOLED-Fonts) [although arduino ide brings required libraries, it is advisable to check the   latest version of these in the libraries manager]
--Arduino sketch with dependencies, using PU2CLR and VE3XLT examples -CH341 Driver required by chinese arduino nano clones
+- Arduino sketch with dependencies, using PU2CLR and VE3XLT examples
+- CH341 Driver required by chinese arduino nano clones

 the Sketch (v3.0.7g) offers:

--visual changes made by VE3XLT
+- visual changes made by VE3XLT
--battery charge mod by VE3XLT (OPTIONAL)
+- battery charge mod by VE3XLT (OPTIONAL)
--band names on screen by VE3XLT
+- band names on screen by VE3XLT
--band table adjustments, filling frecuency gaps and improve the step and bandwith values by CA2PEY -add the AVC function by PU2CLR
+- band table adjustments, filling frecuency gaps and improve the step and bandwith values by CA2PEY
+- add the AVC function by PU2CLR

 RESET EEPROM (TURN ON + ENCODER PRESSED) WHEN UPLOAD NEW FIRMWARE